BananasRule/LavaHeist-Pygame-/README.md

 All assets must be kept in the same folder as they are now.

 If there are issues please create an issue in the issues tab.

+*****
+Legal Stuff and Disclamer
+*****

+'Software' in this case includes everything in this github repository.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+You may not copy, distrubute, share, publish, adapt and/or transform this software in anyway except for the exceptions listed below.
+1. You may download and use the software for personal use.
+2. You may download and use the software for evaluation and testing purposes.
+3. You may share the github link to this software.
+4. You may copy, distrubute, share, publish, adapt and/or transform this software if the law requires it, and only to the extent which the law requires it.